-For the security functional requirement FCS_COP.1/RSA the respective dependencies FCS_CKM.4 has to be fulfilled by the environment.
+For the security functional requirement FCS_COP.1/RSA-v1.02.013, FCS_COP.1/RSA-v2.07.003, FCS_COP.1/ECDSA-v1.02.013, FCS_COP.1/ECDSA-v2.07.003, FCS_COP.1/ECDSA-v2.07.003, FCS_COP.1/ECDH-v1.02.013 and FCS_COP.1/ECDH-v2.07.003 the respective dependencies FCS_CKM.4 have to be fulfilled by the environment.
 This means, that the environment shall provide the respective key destruction (FCS_CKM.4) as defined in [3], section 10.1.
-The environment should have a choice either to use its own key generation (FCS_CKM.1) as defined in [3], section 10.1, or import the generated key into the TOE ([FDP_ITC.1] or FDP_ITC.2]), as defined in [3], section 11.7.
+The TOE does already provide the respective key generation (FCS_CKM.1/EC-v1.02.013, FCS_CKM.1/EC-v2.07.003 and FCS_CKM.1/RSA-v2.07.003) as defined in 7.1.4.5.
+However, the environment has to either implement its own key generation (e.g. FCS_CKM.1) as defined in [3], section 10.1, or, instead, import the generated key into the TOE ([FDP_ITC.1 or FDP_ITC.2]), as defined in [3], section 11.7.
 The cryptographic libraries SCL, RSA, EC, SHA-2 and the Toolbox library are delivery options.
 If one of the libraries RSA, EC and Toolbox or combination hereof are delivered, the Base Lib is automatically part of it.
 Therefore the TOE may come with free combinations of or even without these libraries.
 In the case of coming without one or any combination of the cryptographic libraries RSA, EC and SHA-2, the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2 and/or SCL based Advanced Encryption Standard (AES) and/or SCL based Triple Data Encryption Standard (TDES).
 The Toolbox and Base Library are no cryptographic libraries and provide no additional specific security functionality.